SatyamGaba/test_imu/README.md

 ## Debug

-To help solve the bug, see line 132 in "main.cpp", you can comment this line to see the workable streaming.
+To help solve the bug, see line 132 in "main.cpp", you can comment this line to see the workable streaming